gabors-data-analysis/da-coding-python/lecture05-graphs-basics/README.md

 ## Learning outcomes
 After completing [`plotnine_intro.ipynb`](https://github.com/gabors-data-analysis/da-coding-python/blob/main/lecture05-graphs-basics/plotnine_intro.ipynb) students should be able to:

+  - create `ggplot` objects with different types of figures using `geoms`
   - manipulating axis with `scale_*_continuous` and `scale_*_discrete`, where `*` stands for `y` or `x`
     - set limits
     - set break points